Urbain Le Verrier

-Biography
+Life

 Early years

-Le Verrier was born at Saint-Lô, Manche, France, in a modest bourgeois family, his parents being, Louis-Baptiste Le Verrier and Marie-Jeanne-Josephine-Pauline de Baudre.
-He studied at École Polytechnique.
-He briefly studied chemistry under Gay-Lussac, writing papers on the combinations of phosphorus and hydrogen, and phosphorus and oxygen.
+Urbain Le Verrier was born at Saint-Lô, Manche, France, to a modest bourgeois family, his parents being Louis-Baptiste Le Verrier and Marie-Jeanne-Josephine-Pauline de Baudre.

+He studied at the École Polytechnique – briefly chemistry, under Gay-Lussac, writing papers on the combinations of phosphorus and hydrogen, and of phosphorus and oxygen.

 He then switched to astronomy, particularly celestial mechanics, and accepted a job at the Paris Observatory.
-He spent most of his professional life there, and eventually became that institution's Director, from 1854 to 1870 and again from 1873 to 1877.
+He spent most of his professional life there, eventually becoming director of the institution, from 1854–1870 and again from 1873–1877.

-In 1846, Le Verrier became a member of the French Academy of Sciences, and in 1855, he was elected a foreign member of the Royal Swedish Academy of Sciences.
-Le Verrier's name is one of the 72 names inscribed on the Eiffel Tower.
+In 1846 Le Verrier became a member of the French Academy of Sciences, and in 1855 was elected a foreign member of the Royal Swedish Academy of Sciences.
+His name is one of the 72 names inscribed on the Eiffel Tower.

 Career

 Early work

 Le Verrier's first work in astronomy was presented to the Académie des Sciences in September 1839, entitled Sur les variations séculaires des orbites des planètes (On the Secular Variations of the Orbits of the Planets).
 This work addressed the then most-important question in astronomy: the stability of the Solar System, first investigated by Laplace.
 He was able to derive some important limits on the motions of the system, but due to the inaccurately-known masses of the planets, his results were tentative.

 From 1844 to 1847, Le Verrier published a series of works on periodic comets, in particular those of Lexell, Faye and DeVico.
 He was able to show some interesting interactions with the planet Jupiter, proving that certain comets were actually the reappearance of previously-known comets flung into different orbits.